 Ride a bus to Tagaytay City or at Olivarez terminal, then ride any jeepney or bus to Mendez and inform the driver to drop you off to Maglabe Drive, then look for the trycicle terminal and ride to Paradizoo.
 Fare is P30 per tricycle.

 If you are coming with vehicles just like we did, you can use Waze or Google Maps for directions.
 There's a signage of Paradizoo just right next to the road but you might miss it because it is covered with plants and leaves.
+If you don’t have a private vehicle, you can rent a car or van here.

 There's a plenty space for parking inside.